 “Afghan civilians are bearing the brunt of this crisis.
 It is about time that a solution is found to allow civilians to access cash, food and medicine.
 The international community should move quickly to resume funding for basic services like health and education, including salaries for civil servants, and find a way to restore the banking system in Afghanistan so Afghans can access cash to support their basic needs.”

 The International Rescue Committee (IRC) is working to support communities most impacted by drought in Badghis, Bamyan, Kabul, Khost, Helmand, Herat, Logar, Laghman, Nangarhar and Paktia provinces.
-Our programs aim to improve access to water, and target particularly vulnerable families, headed by women, children, elderly or disabled people, with cash support and food assistance.
+Our programmes aim to improve access to water, and target particularly vulnerable families, headed by women, children, elderly or disabled people, with cash support and food assistance.

 The IRC began work in Afghanistan in 1988, and now works with thousands of villages across nine provinces, with Afghans making up more than 99% of IRC staff in the country.
 As Afghanistan struggles to recover from ongoing conflict and natural disasters, the IRC: works with local communities to identify, plan and manage their own development projects, provides safe learning spaces in rural areas, community based education, cash distribution provides uprooted families with tents, clean water, sanitation and other basic necessities, and helps people find livelihood opportunities as well as extensive resilience programming.